Tarangire Safari Lodge is set on the edge of an escarpment within Tarangire National Park.

 Each of the tents is suspended under thatch and is fairly simple.
 The beds can be either doubles or twins, and you'll find a writing desk, space to store luggage and a couple of bedside tables.
 The bathroom is at the back of the tent, behind a zipped canvas partition.
 Here there is a single sink, a hot and cold shower and a flushing toilet, these last separated by a curtain for privacy.

 The bungalows are constructed from stone and thatch, and each houses three beds, so they're a good option for families.
 They have spacious bathrooms with proper closing doors, and the windows are glass slats covered with mosquito gauze, so you can open them to let in the breeze.
+The bungalows are large enough that an extra bed can be added to make a triple room.

 All these 'rooms' at Tarangire Safari Lodge are kitted out with a torch, insect repellent, a whistle for attracting attention and an umbrella.